0xsequence/design-system/README.md

 pnpm install && pnpm storybook
 ```

+### Migration from 1.x to 2.x

+To make migrating from the vanilla-extract polymorphic box model styling system used in v1.x to the simplified tailwind classes version in 2.x you can use the supplied codemod to do most of the work for you.

+Give the relative path to your application, ie.

+`pnpm codemod ../wallet-webapp/src/**/*.{ts,tsx}`

+And the codemod will convert atom props to tailwind classnames and handle `as` props, amonst other things.
+Give it a try and save yourself some time.

 ### Create a snapshot release

 1. Bump version in package.json to 0.0.0-YYYYmmddHHMMSS (`echo -n 0.0.0- ; date -u +%Y%m%d%H%M%S`)